Bam Adebayo NBA Playoffs Player Props: Heat vs. Nuggets

 - Adebayo's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- The Nuggets allow 112.5 points per game, eighth-ranked in the league.
+- Defensively, the Nuggets are ranked eighth in the league, conceding 112.5 points per game.

-- On the glass, the Nuggets have given up 40.8 rebounds per game, which is best in the NBA.
+- The Nuggets allow 40.8 rebounds per game, best in the NBA.

-- The Nuggets are the 15th-ranked team in the NBA, conceding 25.7 assists per game.
+- The Nuggets are the 15th-ranked squad in the NBA, conceding 25.7 assists per game.

 Bam Adebayo vs. the Nuggets